AcalanesRoboticsClub/FTC_Decode_2025/README.md

 This repository contains the public FTC SDK for the DECODE (2025-2026) competition season.

+## Welcome to the Acabots repository for Decode 2025
+Our robot supports vision and odometry.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.